Banda Islands Diving Holidays

 Banda Sea Travel Information

-The Banda Islands are a group of 10 small volcanic islands forming part of the province of Maluku and which support some 15,000 inhabitants.
+The Banda Islands are a group of 10 small volcanic isles forming part of the province of Maluku and which support some 15,000 inhabitants.
 Up until the middle of the 19th century this was the only place on earth where the spices nutmeg and mace could be found and as a result they were crucial hub for the spice trade.
 Foreign visitors are therefore nothing new, but these days the intrepid visitors come not to trade for spice and fill their ships with booty, rather to photograph marine life both large and small and wonder at the richness of the local seas.

 Topside, these islands boast climbable volcanic mountains which are covered in lush green vegetation.
 For a taste of historic atmosphere going ashore in Banda Neira is a must for its remnants of colonial times.

 It is generally considered by those in the know to be the big fish and fish volume capital of Indonesia.
 If you join a liveaboard cruise in the area you can expect to see practically anything there.
 Have a read through our Banda dive site descriptions to learn of some of the wonderful creatures and breathtaking dives this part of the country has to offer.

 • View a map of the Banda Islands

 The rest of this page contains information about: